MostafaGomaa/Caro-webviz-client/README.md

 rosmake
 ```

-###Incase of each agent on a separate machine.
+###Incase client each agent on a separate machine.

 ### Configuration:
-* Replace the comminted websocket uri in file the web-interfac/3markers_Multi.html with your agents uri
+* Replace the comminted websocket uri in file the web-interfac/3markers_Multi.html with your agents uri and the rosbridge_server port.
 . for example:
 ```
 var ros_R1 = new ROSLIB.Ros({
-    //  url : 'ws://YOUR_FIRST_AGENT_URI:9090'
+//  url : 'ws://YOUR_FIRST_AGENT_URI:ROSBRIDGE_SERVERPORT'
     url : 'ws://enterprise.kbsg.rwth-aachen.de:9090'

 ```

 ### Run:
 * run the simple marker to publish the marker topic